 Flexible.
 Innovative.
 Centered.

-Center for Decorative Arts (Object)
+Center of Decorative Arts

-Center for the Story (Narrative)
+Center of the Story

-Center for the Human (People)
+Center of the Human

-Center for the Environment (Place)
+Center of Environment

-Center for Art and Business (Entrepreneur)
+Center of Art and Business

 The academic catalog contains program information and policies including course descriptions, degree requirements, information about student services, and other information designed to prepare students enrolled at, or considering, KyCAD.